thedoomx/finlab-hackathon/README.md

 ### Prerequisites for Stress Tests

 You need a valid IBAN.
-To get one, query the database or Redis.
-Redis and Database ports are intentionally exposed.
+To get one, query the database or Redis (ports are intentionally exposed).

 ### Running Normal Load Test